A hater is someone who discredits, devalues or downplays your accomplishments.

 Your failures make a hater happier than their own success.
 Haters need to see you go down to lift themselves up.

-If you have haters, then the solution is simple: ignore them and keep doing what you do.
+If you have haters, the solution is simple: ignore them and keep doing what you do.
 If a hater can directly influence your plans, then your plans aren’t ambitious enough.

 You can usually dismiss a hater.
 If you’re bored, you can harass them.
 If you’ve got nothing better to do, they’re great fun to troll.
-I don’t recommend wasting your time or energy on haters.
+But I don’t recommend wasting your time or energy on haters.

 There is no magic wand to get rid of haters.
 There is no secret spell to win them over to your side.
 Some people won’t like you regardless of what you do.
 That’s alright.
 The world is a big place.

 Many people wonder why haters exist.
 Why would anyone criticize the accomplishments of others?
 What motivates a hater to hate?
-What motivates a hater to hate on you, specifically?
+And what motivates a hater to hate on you, specifically?